Investing Strategy Research

 Payout Ratio

-The Dividend Payout Ratio is Dividend Per Share as a percent of Diluted Earnings Per Share based on the trailing twelve months (TTM) from the most recent quarterly report.
+The Dividend Payout Ratio is the Dividend per Share as a percentage of Diluted Earnings per Share, based on the trailing twelve months (TTM) from the most recent quarterly report.
 It can measure the chance of a dividend increase or cut.
 For example, a company with a small payout ratio has room to increase its dividends.
-If a payout ratio is too high, the dividend might not be sustainable and may be subject to a cut.
+If a payout ratio is too high, the dividend might not be sustainable and may be cut.

 • Criteria: Payout Ratio > 10 and < 60